Jannchie/log/ComputerVision/Class-2.md

-**Image Processing**
+### Image Processing 21M31393 Pan Jianqi

 We can use a 3D array to represent a RGB image.
 Two of the dimensions are used to represent the coordinate position of the pixel, and the third dimension has three elements, which respectively represent the brightness value of the three primary colors of the pixel.

 According to the **camera obscura effect**, we can map the objects in three-dimensional space to two-dimensional images.
 This makes objects closer to the lens look bigger and objects farther away look smaller.
 The object infinity far from lens will disappear at points called **vanishing points**.
 This effect called **perspective**.

+---

 In order to be able to perform image and geometric processing in the **projection space**, we need to use **homogeneous coordinates**.
 Homogeneous coordinate systems use n+1 dimensional vectors to describe n-dimensional Spaces.
 The extra dimension is used for scaling.